PirateBox-Dev/openwrt-dev-environment/README.md

         make run_repository_all
 Now surf to __localhost__ and verify that the repository is up and running.

-10. Build the PirateBox image
+9. Build the PirateBox image
-To build the PirateBox image run:
+To build the PirateBox image and istall.zip run:

-        cd openwrt-image-build
-        git stash
-        git checkout AA-with-installer
-        git stash pop # Fix the merge conflict for the future, check out the right branch at the beginning make all INSTALL_TARGET=piratebox
+        make piratebox

-11. Enjoy your build
+10. Enjoy your build
 You should now have a directory called __target_piratebox__.
 This directory contains all supported firmware images and the install_piratebox.zip